 With the right corporate culture for creative thinking, there are specific exercises you can use.
 Here are four I’ve seen that work:

-- Dreamtime session.
 Create teams and ask employees for their “what-ifs.”
 Another question to ask: “If you could wave a magic wand, what would ____ look like?”
 Remind them there are no bad ideas, and allow no criticism.
 It can still be helpful to let people submit written responses.
-Anonymity helps introverts get a chance to participate and no one need fear feeling embarrassed.
+In these instances, anonymity helps introverts get a chance to participate and no one need fear feeling embarrassed.

 Employee engagement fosters creativity and encouraging creativity boosts employee engagement.
-They are entwined.
 If you’re wondering why innovation has dried up in your organization, take a look at your engagement situation.
 And then maybe try one of these ideas.

 I the author confirm I have the right to use this image.